NEED HELP? Talk To

 Why Is Fire-Rated Door Maintenance Essential?

 Understanding the importance of keeping fire-rated doors in compliance with the National Fire Protection Association (NFPA) codes is crucial to their function.
-These doors are designed to protect against a spreading fire, but proper maintenance is necessary for them to provide adequate protection.
+These doors are designed to protect against a spreading fire, but they need proper maintenance to ensure adequate protection.

-The potential results of not keeping fire-rated doors up to code are a severely burned building and potential injuries to your employees or patrons.
+Not keeping fire-rated doors up to code can result in a severely burned building and potential injuries to your employees or patrons.

 4 Maintenance Steps for Fire-Rated Doors